Helping Aboriginal People

 » What are "Adobe Acrobat Reader PDF Files"?

 PDF, or "portable document format," is a type of computer file designed to maintain the look and printability of the original document — including the layout, fonts, colours, and pictures.
 Documents converted into PDF are on average 50% smaller than the original document, reducing the amount of time it takes to download and open them.
 Also, PDF eliminates the need for you to have the many different software programs used to make publications.
 All you need is the free Adobe Acrobat Reader software to open a PDF file.
-You can download the software at http://get.adobe.com/reader/
+You can download the software at https://get.adobe.com/reader/